Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Pincher's Pro Tip

 Get quotes from at least 5 different insurers when separating policies.
 Rate variations can exceed 40% between companies for the same coverage.
-Look for safe driver discounts, good student discounts (if insuring a teen), usage-based insurance programs (10–30% savings), defensive driving course discounts, and professional or alumni association discounts you may now qualify for independently.
-Learn how to compare car insurance quotes effectively to find the best deal.
+Look for safe driver discounts, good student discounts (if insuring a teen), usage-based insurance programs (10–40% savings), defensive driving course discounts (5–15%), and re-bundling your auto with a renters policy for 10–25% off.
+Review our guide on what to look for in car insurance to make sure you're getting the best deal.

 Updating Beneficiaries and Policy Information